jupyterlab/jupyterlab/README.md

 ## The Jupyter Server Extension

 The Jupyter server extension source files are in the `jupyterlab/` subdirectory.
-To use this extension, you need the Jupyter notebook server version 4.2 or later.
+To use this extension, make sure the Jupyter notebook server version 4.2 or later is installed.

 ### Build the JupyterLab server extension